microsoft/testfx/docs/AddingAnalyzerCodeFix.md

 Add your fixer logic and match the analyzer rule id with your analyzer.

-## Updating unit tests you should replace
+## To Update unit tests you should replace

 `Microsoft.CodeAnalysis.Testing.EmptyCodeFixProvider>;` by `MSTest.Analyzers."fixerName">;`